awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.01.md

 1. Compile and run the program\.

-To learn more about managing tables, see [Working with Tables in DynamoDB](WorkingWithTables.md)\.
+To learn more about managing tables, see [Working with Tables and Data in DynamoDB](WorkingWithTables.md)\.